What are they?

 - Avoid personal care products with “perfluor-“, “polyfluor-“, and “PTFE” on the label.

 - Purchase cast iron, glass, or ceramic cookware rather than Teflon.

 - Only purchase waterproof gear when you really need it.

 - Note that “PFOA free” products often use similar chemicals instead.

 - Support companies that are committed to phasing out highly fluorinated chemicals.

 Want to learn more?

-Get more details on highly fluorinated chemicals, including notable reports and fact sheets at our Six Classes site.
+Get more details on PFAS, including notable reports and fact sheets at our Six Classes site.